Off-Equatorial Orbits around Magnetically Charged Black Holes: Introduction

 In this paper, we analyze the orbital structure of neutral and charged test particles in two key backgrounds, adopting natural units where $c=G=1/4\pi\epsilon_0=1$.
 The first is the static, spherically symmetric MBH, described by the metric function

 where $M$ is the mass and $P$ is the magnetic charge.
-The second is its rotating counterpart, a Kerr-like MBH parameterized by $M$, $P$, and specific angular momentum $a=J/M$ \cite{Reissner1916, Kerr1963, Bardeen1970, Adamo2014}.
+The second is its rotating counterpart, a Kerr-Newman MBH parameterized by $M$, $P$, and specific angular momentum $a=J/M$ \cite{Reissner1916, Kerr1963, Bardeen1970, Adamo2014}.
 In Section~\ref{sec:static}, we introduce the static, spherically symmetric MBH and derive a closed-form expression for the polar angle $\theta$ of charged particles on stable circular orbits.
-Section~\ref{sec:isco} links features of the $\theta$–$r$ relation to the photon ring and ISCO, and analyzes the effect of synchronton radiation.
-Section~\ref{sec:rotate} generalizes to rotating MBHs, determine the prograde and retrograde orbital branches numerically, and demonstrate that such orbits are unique to MBHs.
-Section~\ref{sec:conclusion} concludes and remarks.
+Section~\ref{sec:isco} links features of the $\theta$–$r$ relation to the photon ring and ISCO, and analyzes the effect of synchronton radiation on the stability of the orbits.
+In Section~\ref{sec:rotate} we generalize to rotating MBHs and determine the prograde and retrograde orbital branches numerically.
+In Section~\ref{sec:conclusion} we conclude.
+We have included an appendix with the full equations of motion for a charged particle in a circular orbit around a rotating MBH (ignoring synchrotron radiation).